DEEPAKKUMARMAHASETH/StockBrokerSystem/README.md

 Database Design:
 ![Database Scheama](https://user-images.githubusercontent.com/71522419/234503281-ee24169a-c2f9-4520-8924-d7639b10efb9.jpg)

+#Features:-
+-Buy A Stock
+-Sell A stock
+-See Transaction
+-Manage Wallet
 The database consists of the following tables:

 Broker - stores information about the broker, including their username and password.